nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 As a general rule `linear="no"` should only be applied to the cover file of a title.
 This is to ensure a reader does not miss out on any of the content, no matter which reading system they are using.
 Agency-specific guidelines might have other requirements than this.

-If a fall-back [`ncx` navigation document](https://www.w3.org/TR/epub-33/#sec-opf2-ncx) is included in the EPUB package, this is required to be referenced by adding the `toc` attribute to the `spine` element and assign as value the `id` attribute of the `item` referring to the ncx file, like this:
+If a fall-back [NCX navigation document](https://www.w3.org/TR/epub-33/#sec-opf2-ncx) is included in the EPUB package, this is required to be referenced by adding the `toc` attribute to the `spine` element and assign as value the `id` attribute of the `item` referring to the ncx file, like this:

 <aside class="example" title="Spine referencing in case of an ncx file">